caophuoclong/Internship/README.md

 ## USage

+- To test this app but don't need run in local you can access this link [click me to access](https://keen-jennings-4487b7.netlify.app/) **id**: 109 & **password**: test1109
 - In home directory run: "npm install" to install some package requirement for server
 - In client directory run: "npm install" to install some package requirement for client
-- Run command **npm run dev** to start server and client side
+- Run command **npm run dev** to start server express and client react
-- To test this app but don't need run in local you can access this link [click me to access](https://keen-jennings-4487b7.netlify.app/) **id**: 109 & **password**: test1109

 ## FrontEnd code with React js

 - Sip status
   - Progress: Connect and ringing status
-  - Failed: Connect fail with some status description
+  - Failed: Connect fail with status description
     - Wrong number
     - Busy
     - Cancelled